 What is involved in a CSA Work Share Membership?

 Work Share members commit to working at least 4 hours per week in exchange for receiving a Full Vegetable CSA share.
 (We do not do Work Shares for Half Shares.)
-It is likely you will spend most of your time weeding, planting or harvesting vegetables.
+It is likely you will spend most of your time weeding, hoeing, planting or harvesting vegetables.
 You may also spend time preparing beds for replanting, or other pertinent farm tasks.
 If you have other special skills to offer, please let us know.
 (Such as computer graphics or social media skills.)

 What Does Fresh and Local CSA ask of Work Share Members?